 Many patients have complained of severe internal bleeding after using Xarelto, and the Food and Drug Administration (FDA) has since issued several warnings, including its most severe label warning about the danger Xarelto presents for spinal bleeds, which are known as epidural or spinal hematomas.

 If you or a loved one has been injured by the use of Xarelto, you may have the right to seek compensation for your losses in a Xarelto lawsuit.
 The lawyers of Morris, King & Hodge, P.C., are dedicated to holding the makers of unsafe medical products responsible for the harm they cause, including any failure to warn patients and physicians of the increased risk of irreversible and potentially fatal internal bleeding Xarelto might cause.
-To learn more, contact our Huntsville Alabama Injury attorneys today for a free review of your case.
+Contact our Huntsville Alabama Injury attorneys today for a free review of your case.

 The Potential Dangers of Xarelto Use